Частина 2 курсу історії України – Part 2 of the Ukrainian History Course!

 - Роман Мстислáвич, Данило Галицький, Юрій Львович – the biggest rulers of Галицько-Волинське князівство.

 - Велике Князівство Литовське – The Grand Duchy of Lithuania – a European state from the 13th century until 1795.

-- Волинь – Vohlynia, a historic region of north-western Ukraine.
+- Волинь – Vohlynia, a historical region of north-western Ukraine.
 Some important modern cities are Lutsk, Rivne, Volodymyr-Volynskyi, Iziaslav, and Novohrad-Volynskyi.

-- Київщина, Переяславщина, Чернігівщина – names of the historic regions, namely around Kyiv, Pereyaslav, and Chernihiv.
+- Київщина, Переяславщина, Чернігівщина – names of the historic regions, namely around Kyiv, Pereiaslav, and Chernihiv.

 - Кревська унія – Union of Krewo, which marked the beginning of the four centuries of shared history between Poland and Lithuania.